beltoforion/the-tourist-filter/README.md

 # The Tourist Filter

 A collection of different algorithms to remove people from Stacks of images to fully automatically create images without any People.
+It works better than ordinary Median-Stacking and is capable of removing TOurists without much remainging artifacts.

 ## Input images